Vickers machine gun: Variants

 The Mark IV and V guns were improvements on the Mark II.
 Intended for British light tanks, some were used during the war on mounts on trucks by the Long Range Desert Group in the North Africa Campaign.

-The Vickers machine gun was produced, between the wars, as the vz.09 machine gun.

 Foreign service

 The Vickers was widely sold commercially and saw service with many nations and their own particular ammunition.
 It was also modified for each country and served as a base for many other weapons.
 For example: